andylovecloud/Azure_Cloud/Lab-4_Create-a-storage-bob/README.md

-**Assignment Return --> in "[Return-files](./Return-files/)" folder**
+**Result return --> in "[Return-files](./Return-files/)" folder**

-After completing the above mentioned tasks, you will then upload the screenshot.
-Here is an example of the screenshot.
+After completing the above mentioned tasks, your result should be similar with below example:

 <img src="./images/example.png">

-Find the deadline for this task below.
 Read More:
 https://learn.microsoft.com/en-us/training/modules/describe-azure-storage-services/